 MEA is updating its metering system with Advanced Metering Infrastructure (AMI).
 This new equipment will improve system reliability, advance outage management and continue our commitment to minimize costs for our members.

 2018 Installation Plan:

-MEA plans to focus our upgrade efforts on members served by the Briggs, Johnson, Pippel, and Parks Substations in the Eagle River and Chugiak areas.
-(See the map to the right)
+MEA plans to focus our upgrade efforts on members in the Wasilla, Chugiak and Palmer areas.
+View a project map here or click the image to the right.

 The new AMI system was developed by ACLARA and is called TWACS (Two Way Automated Communication System).
 Communication between the electric meter and MEA is accomplished via the existing power lines.
 It is not a broadband power line solution and does not communicate via RF (radio frequency).
 Modules are installed in solid-state electric meters and send a signal of your usage back to MEA on a schedule determined by MEA.
 Each communication with the cooperative takes less than eight seconds.
 The system automates the meter-reading process and ensures only electric meter data is securely collected with no user or account information transmitted.
 Data collected is the same data currently collected via the existing Turtle Automated Meter Reading System.
 These solutions have been in use since 1985 by more than 500 utilities in nine countries.